shnwc/openenclave/docs/DesignDocs/Attestation_API_Proposal.md

     - Sends the evidence format settings and custom claims to the attester application.
 - Attester application:
-    - Generates an evidence in the selected format, with the received settings and custom claims as well as its own custom claims, with `oe_get_evidence()`.
+    - Generates evidence in the selected format, with the received settings and custom claims as well as its own custom claims, with `oe_get_evidence()`.
     - Sends the evidence to the verifier application.